(Latin: wretched, miserable, pitiable)

 This word is not derived from the Greek miso- (hate) element even though there is a similarity in form, and also that a miser is usually hated or despised.

-3. Deserving or inciting pity: "We have too many miserable victims of the Iraq war."
+3. Deserving or inciting pity: Jane commented, "We have too many miserable victims in the Iraq war."

-5. Causing or accompanied by discomfort, unpleasantness, or unhappiness.
+5. Causing or accompanied by discomfort, unpleasantness, or unhappiness; Jack never wanted to talk about the miserable time he had during childhood.

 2. A situation in which a person is very unhappy or depressed because of a misfortune or an affliction.